AxilleasMoukoulis/spring-test-webapp/README.md

 # Spring-test-webapp

-This is a test project i made to teach my self the Java Spring Framework following the "The Java Spring Tutorial: Learn Java's Popular Web Framework" course on udemy.com .
+This is a test project i made to teach my self the Java Spring Framework.
+The idea for this project is to create a site where anyone has the ability to create an account and post a job advert.
+Then any visitor can view the job adverts and send a message to the applicants.
+The applicants have the ability to respond to those messages and an email is sent to the visitor who sent the message.

 ## Getting Started